Breastfeeding: Natural Support

 Sore or cracked nipples

-According to the NHS, the most common time to experience sore or cracked nipples is around three to seven days after you’ve started breastfeeding.
+According to the NHS, the most common time to experience sore or cracked nipples is within the first week after you’ve started breastfeeding (vii).
 Painful nipples is one of the main reasons women give up breastfeeding, and is usually the result of your baby not being positioned and attached properly.

 Getting help from a breastfeeding specialist can help to resolve this problem, and in the meantime you can help yourself by doing the following: